Dihydrouracil dehydrogenase (NAD+)

-Thus, the two substrates of this enzyme are 5,6-dihydrouracil and NAD^{+}, whereas its 3 products are uracil, NADH, and H^{+}.
+The two substrates of this enzyme are dihydrouracil and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are the nucleotide base uracil, reduced NADH, and a proton.
+This enzyme can also utilise the alternative nucleotide base thymine to give dihydrothymine.
+The enzyme is most often associated with the catabolism of these bases.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 5,6-dihydrouracil:NAD+ oxidoreductase.
 Other names in common use include dehydrogenase, dihydrouracil, dihydropyrimidine dehydrogenase, dihydrothymine dehydrogenase, pyrimidine reductase, thymine reductase, uracil reductase, and dihydrouracil dehydrogenase (NAD+).
 This enzyme participates in 3 metabolic pathways: pyrimidine metabolism, beta-alanine metabolism, and pantothenate and coa biosynthesis.